-More than 30 states will have opened ABLE programs and invite eligible individuals nationwide to open an ABLE account outside of their state of residence.
+More than 40 states have opened ABLE programs and invite eligible individuals nationwide to open an ABLE account outside of their state of residence.
 Below are some questions to keep in mind when comparing state ABLE account programs.

-- A. Is there a minimum contribution to open an ABLE account? - B. Is there a fee to open an account and, if so, how much is that fee? - C. Is there a required minimum contribution to your account?
-If so, what is the amount? - D. Are there restrictions on how often you can withdraw funds from your account? - E. What are the investment options the state ABLE program offers? - F. Are the options likely to meet your needs for limiting risk with the growth of your contributed dollars to the ABLE account? - G. Are there options to help increase income from your invested dollars?
-What has been the history of the rate of return of the investment fund? - H. Do you have a clear understanding of the fees associated with management of the fund? - I. Are the fees front end loaded or are they reduced if you leave your funds invested for several years? - J. What access will you have to learn about the current rate of return on funds invested?
-Could you access the information daily online? - K. What proof will the ABLE program require to document: - a.
-Your eligibility to open an account - b.
-That your disbursements are qualified expenses? - L. Does the program offer any unique or value added program elements to help you save, contribute to your account, grow the account and manage your invested dollars? - M. Does your state have a program and, if so, do they offer a state income tax deduction for contributions to their account?
+- Is there a minimum contribution to open an ABLE account? - Is there a fee to open an account and, if so, how much is that fee?
+Is the fee different for in-state and out-of-state residents?

+- Is there a required minimum contribution to your account?
+If so, what is the amount? - What is the state maximum account limit and does it matter to me (i.e., will I be using the account as a "transactional account?")? - Are there restrictions on how often you can withdraw funds from your account? - What investment options does the state ABLE program offer? - Are the options likely to meet your needs for limiting risk with the growth of your contributed dollars to the ABLE account? - Are there options to help increase income from your invested dollars?
+What has been the history of the rate of return of the investment fund? - Do you have a clear understanding of the fees associated with the management of the fund? - Are the fees front-end loaded or are they reduced if you leave your funds invested for several years? - What access will you have to learn about the current rate of return on funds invested?
+Can you access the information daily online? - What proof will the ABLE program require to document: - o your eligibility to open an account? - o that your disbursements are qualified expenses? - Does the program offer any unique or value added program elements to help you save, contribute to your account, grow the account and manage your invested dollars? - Does your state have a program and, if so, do they offer a state income tax deduction for contributions to your account?